betimer/note/webrtc/journey.md

 * **4. Minor notice about the event difference**

-1. if chrome calls replaceTrack, no track event will be fired on remote sides (chrome or safari)
+1. if chrome calls `replaceTrack`, no track event will be fired on remote sides (chrome or safari)
-2. if safari 11.1.1 calls replaceTrack, track event will be fired on remote peers (video track gets fired, with existing same stream object)
+2. if safari 11.1.1 calls `replaceTrack`, track event will be fired on remote peers (video track gets fired, with existing same stream object)
-3. if safari 12 calls replaceTrack, no track event will be fired on remote sides
+3. if safari 12 calls `replaceTrack`, no track event will be fired on remote sides

 ## Change speaker